Thinking of moving to Japan but not sure where in the Land of the Rising Sun to call home? Our guide will help make your decision easier.

 When it comes to work opportunities as an expat, you’d struggle to pick anywhere else other than Tokyo.
 As the world’s largest urban sprawl, Tokyo is home to an astonishing 14 million people, and a tonne of globally recognised businesses.

 Also, most importantly, Tokyo is more welcoming to foreigners than other cities in Japan.
-You’ll find English-speaking people in low numbers wherever you go in Japan, but there are definitely more in Tokyo.
+You’ll find English-speaking people in low numbers wherever you go in Japan, but there are definitely more in Tokyo, which makes it one of the better places to live if you only speak English.

 This is especially true in business – many of the big companies operating in Tokyo can accommodate English speakers.
 Even so, learning just a small amount of Japanese will go a long way.